 And should immoral politicians be given a chance to come back to politics?
 This should be up to the rule of law.

 And so I’ve done it; I’ve answered the four questions that prime minister Prayut has posed.
 After answering them, there seems little need for such drama from the politicians; they are legitimate questions about the foundations of our political system that deserve answering.
 And based on my answers, this is what I believe the government should do.
 The government should stick to its roadmap and its course of action.
 Many of the political reforms that were needed have been accomplished via the drafting and approving of the new constitution.
 The NCPO will still exist for some time to continue to push Prayut’s reform priorities.
 Now the government will need to allow democracy to run its course.

 What the government should focus, now, is on using its remaining time in office to plant the roots for long-term economic development in Thailand.
 It has been able to accomplish some of this by laying out important promising visions, such as Thailand 4.0.
 Now the government needs to ensure that the road to getting to attain its vision is clear.
 I would not mind a mechanism that compels the next government to continue on this vision, because I believe that the biggest flaw of democracy is how oriented it is to the short-term.
-Of course, it would be undemocratic to compel an elected government to an unelected government’s priorities, but such things may be necessary in a developing country that still has yet to find its own footing.
+However, it would be undemocratic to compel an elected government to an unelected government’s priorities.

 So, to the politicians: let’s dispel with the drama.
 There was nothing wrong with the prime minister asking perfectly legitimate questions, and should you have the courage to answer them, you will find them necessary for the inspiration you need to drive this country forward.